 Some publications have already used big data in genius ways

 While some companies have been reluctant to take the plunge into the scary world of big data, some have taken that ball with open arms and run with it.

-For the duration of the 2010 FIFA World Cup, BBC’s online coverage required over 1000 individual pages to cover 32 teams, 8 groups and 700+ individual player pages, which to have undertaken and succeeded in doing is a massive feat in itself.
-When the Olympics came around, however, they realised the amount of individual pages they would need made the World Cup seem like a Sunday stroll through the park.
+For the duration of the 2010 FIFA World Cup, BBC’s online coverage required over 1000 individual pages to cover 32 teams, 8 groups, and 700+ individual player pages, which to have undertaken and succeeded in doing is a massive feat in itself.
+When the Olympics came around, however, they realized the number of individual pages they would need to be made the World Cup seem like a Sunday stroll through the park.

 What digital publishing can learn from other industries